-Migration often occurs because parts of the body become too filled with this substance and this bleeding to other areas, so it is important to be aware of the amount of filler that will be applied to the lips, as well as to inform the doctor if you already have any fillers on this part of your face.
-It is important that your provider injects the filler in a controlled and gradual manner.
+Migration of facial fillers is a rare but serious issue that can occur when too much filler is injected into one area, causing it to “bleed” into other areas.
+It is important to be aware of the amount of filler that will be applied to the lips, as well as to inform the doctor if you already have any fillers on this part of your face.
 Injecting the filler too quickly can put excessive pressure on the treatment area, increasing its likelihood of migration.
-It is also critical that your provider has a thorough understanding of human anatomy and knows how deep to place the filling.
+It is also critical that your provider has a thorough understanding of human anatomy and knows how deep to place the filler.

 Overfilling when treated with dermal filler is another factor that may increase the risk of filler migration.
 The ability of the dermal filler to migrate is determined by the attributes that the product has, the capabilities that the injector possesses, and the amount of dermal filler used.
 Filler migration is defined as the process of spreading or “migrating” the dermal filler to another area beyond the injection site.
 Facial filler migration is extremely rare, but that hasn't stopped it from trending on social media.

 In most cases of facial filler migration, it is probably due to an inexperienced or untrained provider who did not know what he was doing.
 With the increasing popularity of facial fillers over the past decade, there have never been more clinics offering cosmetic injectables; however, this has led to a large number of poorly trained and unprofessional professionals performing injections.
 The best course of action in rare cases of migration of facial fillers is to have a highly trained injector perform your procedure.
 This very rare type of migration, due to illness, is more likely to occur months or even years after the facial filler was injected and is located deep in the dermal layers, even close to the bone.